bp-santos/sensor-lab-net/README.md

 17/04/2024
 - Sensor_Values refactor to Sensor_Node which now includes a name for the node for better understanding.
-- When sending sensor data, the sensor node also sends its name for id.
+- When sending sensor data, the sensor node also sends its name.
 - The student nodes are also sending their name to their sensor node for better understanding.
 - Refactoring of Sensor_Node to include the new structure Node important to easily send the connected nodes and their name between the sensor node and the main node.
 - Changed the data that is going to be transmitted via MQTT to include the names of every node.